w3c/wptserve/docs/pipes.rst

 sub
 ~~~

-Used to subsitute variables from the server environment, or from the
+Used to substitute variables from the server environment, or from the
 request into the response.

 Substitutions are marked in a file using a block delimited by `{{`
 and `}}`.
-Inside the block the following variables are avalible:
+Inside the block the following variables are available:

   `{{host}}`
-    The host name of the server exclusing any subdomain part.
+    The host name of the server excluding any subdomain part.

   `{{domains[]}}`
     The domain name of a particular subdomain